xiix0/scam/README.md

-You will live a long, healthy, happy life and make bags of money.
+You will engage in a profitable business activity.